microsoft/azure-spring-apps-training/11-configure-ci-cd/README.md

 ---

 Our microservices and gateway are easy to deploy manually, but it is of course better to automate all those tasks!
-We are going to use [GitHub actions](https://github.com/features/actions) as a Continuous Integration / Continuous Deployment platform (or CI/CD for short), but this configuration is rather simple is it should be trivial to port it to another platform.
+We are going to use [GitHub actions](https://github.com/features/actions) as a Continuous Integration / Continuous Deployment platform (or CI/CD for short).
+This configuration is rather simple, so it should be trivial to port it to another CI/CD platform.

 We are going to automate the deployment of the `weather-service` microservice that was developed in [07 - Build a Spring Boot microservice using MySQL](../07-build-a-spring-boot-microservice-using-mysql/README.md).
 It is exactly the same configuration that would need to be done for the `city-service` microservice and the gateway, so if you want to automate them too, you can just copy/paste what is being done in the current guide.